Nurego/nurego-wp/README.txt

 1. Upload the `nurego-wp/` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Start using the [nurego] shortcode right away to render pricing data with specific parameters OR
-4. Customize the settings in Settings/Nurego WordPress and render pricing data for a specific environment with  the parameters you set using [nurego-live] or [nurego-test]
+3. Customize the settings in Settings/Nurego WordPress and render pricing data for a specific environment with  the parameters you set using [nurego-live] or [nurego-test]
 == Frequently asked questions ==

 = Where do I find my API keys? =

 Under "Settings" in your Nurego account.

+= My table doesn't look pretty yet? =

+Customize your colors by entering hex values in the color fields in the settings menu.

+=

 = Which shortcode should I use? =